 If they are listed on myfxbook.com, this acts as an audit because the figures and accounts are genuine, meaning that the 3rd party audit isn’t as vital for due diligence purposes.

 The next thing you must do is check that the brokerage that the company uses is also regulated.
 Once again, check the website.
 If it doesn’t say on the website, you should contact the company and ask them.
 If they are regulated, you can contact the regulatory body and ask them to confirm this and ask them if the brokerage is in good standing.
-If they aren’t regulated, I would not invest in that particular managed forex company.
+If they aren’t regulated, I would not invest in that particular managed forex account provider.
 Look for another company to invest in.

 Another thing you can do is check how long their historical trading statements go back to, the longer the better.
 I would say that 2 years is ok.
 It’s not vital but it means that their trading is standing the test of time.